CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Netfilter-ACLs/_index.md

 ---
 {{<exlink url="http://www.netfilter.org/" text="Netfilter">}} is the packet filtering framework in Cumulus Linux and most other Linux distributions.
 There several tools available for configuring ACLs in Cumulus Linux:

-- `iptables`, `ip6tables`, and `ebtables` are Linux userspace tools used to administer filtering rules for IPv4 packets, IPv6 packets, and Ethernet frames (layer 2 using MAC addresses).
+- `iptables`, `ip6tables`, and `ebtables` are Linux userspace tools you use to administer filtering rules for IPv4 packets, IPv6 packets, and Ethernet frames (layer 2 using MAC addresses).
-- `cl-acltool` is a Cumulus Linux-specific userspace tool used to administer filtering rules and configure default ACLs. `cl-acltool` operates on various configuration files and uses `iptables`, `ip6tables`, and `ebtables` to install rules into the kernel.
-In addition, `cl-acltool` programs rules in hardware for interfaces involving switch port interfaces, which `iptables`, `ip6tables` and `ebtables` cannot do on their own.
+- `cl-acltool` is a Cumulus Linux-specific userspace tool you use to administer filtering rules and configure default ACLs. `cl-acltool` operates on various configuration files and uses `iptables`, `ip6tables`, and `ebtables` to install rules into the kernel.
+In addition, `cl-acltool` programs rules in hardware for switch port interfaces, which `iptables`, `ip6tables` and `ebtables` cannot do on their own.

 ## Traffic Rules

 ### Chains

 Netfilter describes the way that the Linux kernel classifies and controls packets to, from, and across the switch.
-Netfilter does not require a separate software daemon to run; it is part of the Linux kernel itself.
+Netfilter does not require a separate software daemon to run; it is part of the Linux kernel.
 Netfilter asserts policies at layer 2, 3 and 4 of the {{<exlink url="https://en.wikipedia.org/wiki/OSI_model" text="OSI model">}} by inspecting packet and frame headers according to a list of rules.
 The `iptables`, `ip6tables`, and `ebtables` userspace applications provide syntax you use to define rules.

 The rules inspect or operate on packets at several points (*chains*) in the life of the packet through the system:

 {{< img src = "/images/cumulus-linux/acl-chains.png" >}}

-- **PREROUTING** touches packets before the switch routes them
+- **PREROUTING** touches packets before the switch routes them.
-- **INPUT** touches packets after the switch determines that the packets are for the local system but before the control plane software receives them
+- **INPUT** touches packets after the switch determines that the packets are for the local system but before the control plane software receives them.
-- **FORWARD** touches transit traffic as it moves through the switch
+- **FORWARD** touches transit traffic as it moves through the switch.
-- **OUTPUT** touches packets from the control plane software before they leave the switch
+- **OUTPUT** touches packets from the control plane software before they leave the switch.
-- **POSTROUTING** touches packets immediately before they leave the switch but after a routing decision
+- **POSTROUTING** touches packets immediately before they leave the switch but after a routing decision.

 ### Tables